ICSOFT 2022 Abstracts

 Authors:

-Miles Q. Li and Benjamin M. Fung
+Miles Q. Li and Benjamin C. M. Fung

 Abstract: Malware is the crux of cyber-attacks, especially in the attacks of critical cyber(-physical) infrastructures, such as financial systems, transportation systems, smart grids, etc. Malware classification has caught extensive attention because it can help security personnel to discern the intent and severity of a piece of malware before appropriate actions will be taken to secure a critical cyber infrastructure.
 Existing machine learning-based malware classification methods have limitations on either their performance or their abilities to interpret the results.
 In this paper, we propose a novel malware classification model based on functional analysis of malware samples with the interpretability to show the importance of each function to a classification result.
 Experiment results show that our model outperforms existing state-of-the-art methods in malware family and severity classification and provide meaningful interpretations.